UCSBarchlab/PyRTL/README.md

 * should have set of unit tests for all main abstractions
 * add verilog export option to block
 * add a -Wall option which warns on truncation
+* change "tmp" and "const" "'" names to be more pyrtl specific to avoid confusion
+* move block checks to a single function to simplify code base and provide more complete checks

 ### Bigger todo projects